Financial services or start-up companies, operating within the financial services/technology sector, founded less than 36 months ago.

 Leading Financial Services or Payments Start-Up is open to any organisation operating in the emerging payments sector.
-The category is open to new organisations or new divisions of existing organisations that have launched in the thirty-six months prior to March 2022 i.e., started after March 2019.
+The category is open to new organisations or new divisions of existing organisations that have launched in the 36 months prior to January 2023, i.e., started after 1st January 2020.

-The product/service/ technology must be live and out of test phase at the time of submission.
-Pilots of the technology will be accepted, but must clearly be described as such and the judges will be looking for evidence of success in the pilot.
+The product/service/technology must be live and out of the test phase at the time of submission.
+Pilots of the technology will be accepted, but must clearly be described as such, and the judges will be looking for evidence of success in the pilot.

-Please note that only start-up companies founded less than 36 months ago will be accepted in this categories.
+Please note that only start-up companies founded less than 36 months ago will be accepted in this category.

 Please provide the following information:

-The judges will assess your entry against the following five criteria.
-You are free to describe the activity and support your case with supporting material as you think appropriate however please note that we strongly suggest NOT to submit generic promotional material and sales brochures.
-Please limit your submission to no more than 1,500 words.
-The criteria are:
+The judges will assess your entry against the following criteria.
+You are free to describe the programme and support your case with additional material as you think appropriate.
+However, we strongly suggest that you do NOT submit generic promotional material and sales brochures.
+Please limit your submission to a maximum of 1,500 words.

 Evidence of success/metrics